sfDesat/Celestial-Tint/README.md

 - The planets are not completely lore accurate.
 This is not achievable right now.

 ### Planned features:
-- Add modded moon compatibility (planetPrefab name)
 - Add support for Eclipsed weather
 - Add a meteorshower event
+- Add more presets
-- Add support for on-planet weather to show in orbit
+- Add support for custom suns (color and type)
-- Refine Company preset
-- Update Description
 - Add support for other moons in orbit?
 #